ihtnc/advent-of-code-js/README.md

 │        ├─ 📄solution-part1.ts        # Copied and renamed
 │        ├─ 📄solution-part2.ts        # Copied and renamed
 │        ├─ 📄types.ts                 # Copied and renamed
-│        ├─ 📄input.txt                # Copied and renamed
+│        ├─ 📄input.txt                # Copied
 │        ├─ 📄other files              # Not copied
 ├─ /📂actions/📂text-content/📂files
    ├─ /📂2024